dotnet/apireviews/2018/System.IO.Pipelines/README.md

 * Writing is generally easier and thus has fewer types; thus full API-by-API symmetry between reading and writing might be hard.
 * .NET has multiple layers of buffers, many of which are implementation details of a particular class.
-Pipelines makes makes buffers a first-class concern to avoid redundant (and hidden) buffers and copies.
+Pipelines makes buffers a first-class concern to avoid redundant (and hidden) buffers and copies.

 ## API Feedback